 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The FSEOG Program is here to supplement your educational costs that can’t be covered by the Pell Grant.
-This program’s funds are very limited and usually offered to students with exceptional financial need who meet the priority funding deadlines.
+The FSEOG Program helps cover educational costs that the Pell Grant Program cannot.
+Due to limited funds, this program is typically offered only to students with exceptional financial need who meet the priority funding deadlines.

 State Grants